maclennann/isnormonvistabreak.io/source/_posts/Portland.md

 * The dude who asked "What's the matter?
 Never seen a homeless guy before?" to another guy who was himself homeless.
 * The women loudly fighting over which bar to go to after Deschute's.
 * The guy passed out in the doorway of a closed shop spooning his bicycle.
-    * The cop who just walked passed him, shaking his head.
+    * The cop who just walked past him, shaking his head.
 * Then I swung back around to Powell's because what else does one do on a Saturday night in the city?

 ### Sunday